waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Swap Progress (KIMCHI <-> Calcifer)
 - Goal: Put Calcifer in Slot 1.
 1. Move to KIMCHI in Slot 1.
-[NEXT]
+[DONE - T28468]
 2. Press Select on KIMCHI (verify highlight/blinking).
+[NEXT]
 3. Move to Calcifer in Slot 3.
 4. Press Select on Calcifer to swap.
 5. Exit menu.